 A Celebration of The Amichai Windows, Tmol Shilshom Literary Café, Jerusalem, Israel

 Windows in the Poetry of Yehuda Amichai, Beinecke Rare Book and Manuscript Library, Yale University

 The Amichai Windows: A Morning of Poetry and Art, Highland Park Conservative Temple, Highland Park, NJ

-Many intimate presentations to small groups.
+Many intimate and virtual presentations to universities, JCCs and small salon groups.

 The Amichai Windows is a compilation of 18 unbound triptychs inside a double drop-down enclosure.
 The edition size is 18.